zack-bitcoin/chorded_gamepad/erlang_version/README.md

 ==============

 on page 0:

 24- alt-slash (guess the word)

 25- alt-p (previous command in edit of evil mode)

 11- alt-n (next command in edit of evil mode)

 35- alt-shift-5 (search and replace)
 26- C-x o (go to other window)

-28- C-x 1 (expand current window)
+28- open a file in the other window

-The rest of these emacs tricks are on page 3.
+on page 1:

-24-
+3- open a shell

+11- duplicate this window

-28- alt-x
+24- alt-x

-56- alt-right-carrot (beginning of document)
+56- alt-left-carrot (beginning of document)

-7- alt-left-carrot (end of document)
+7- alt-right-carrot (end of document)

-25- open a shell
+25- C-x 1 (expand current window)

-26- open a file in the other window syntax keys
+syntax keys
 ===========

-del 8-double, back 32, esc 2-double, enter 3, space 4, tab 16
+del 8-double, backspace 32, esc 2-double, enter 3, space 4, tab 16

 paren-brace-bracket-carrot
 ==========